aenneb/aenneb.github.io/index.md

 <img src="https://aenneb.github.io/files/Aenne_2021.jpg" width="300" align="right" padding="10px">

 I was born in Germany, raised in Brussels, returned to Germany to study psychology at the University of Konstanz and completed my PhD at NYU in New York City.
-I've left half my heart in Brooklyn, but in summer 2020, I returned to my home region in Southern Germany to work as a postdoc at the [Max-Planck Institute for Biological Cybernetics in Tuebingen](https://www.kyb.tuebingen.mpg.de/person/58620/2549).
-I am now looking to extend my time in the Swabian Alps at the [Hector Institute for Education Science](https://uni-tuebingen.de/fakultaeten/wirtschafts-und-sozialwissenschaftliche-fakultaet/faecher/fachbereich-sozialwissenschaften/hector-institut-fuer-empirische-bildungsforschung/institut/).
+I've left half my heart in Brooklyn, but in summer 2020, I returned to my home region in Southern Germany to work as a postdoc at the [Max-Planck Institute for Biological Cybernetics in Tuebingen](https://www.kyb.tuebingen.mpg.de/person/58620/2549) and the [Hector Institute for Education Science](https://uni-tuebingen.de/fakultaeten/wirtschafts-und-sozialwissenschaftliche-fakultaet/faecher/fachbereich-sozialwissenschaften/hector-institut-fuer-empirische-bildungsforschung/institut/).
+As of 2025, I am thrilled to have joined [Liverpool Hope](https://www.hope.ac.uk/) as a Lecturer in Psychology.

 I am a researcher, a woman, a pansexual, a runner who rather runs 50k than a 5-minute km, an unapologetic fan of free weekends, glitter, and silly comics involving cats more often than not (some of which originate [from the hand of yours truly](https://aenneb.github.io/art/)).